seandroid-analytics/selint/instructions.md

 You can develop new plugins to implement additional analysis functionality.
 SELint plugins are regular Python files.
 They must declare a `main(policy, config)` function and a `REQUIRED_RULES` tuple.

-The `main(policy, config)` function is passed the loaded policy as a `SourcePolicy` object and the selected configuration file as the `config` module.
+The `main(policy, config)` function is passed the loaded policy as a `SourcePolicy` object, and the selected global SELint configuration file as the `config` module.

 The `REQUIRED_RULES` tuple must contain the rule types that the plugin intends to work on.